 There are many ways to check in with yourself, but the most important part of this is that you’re allowing time for self-reflection and acknowledging your feelings.

 #6 Take a Break

-Do you feel like you have no choice but to do cycle after cycle?
+Do you feel like you have no choice but to keep trying, cycle after cycle?
 Are you sure that this is the best course of action for you?
-Talk with your doctor and see if a short (or long) break might be in your best interest.
+Don't be afraid to talk with your doctor and see if a short (or long) break might be in your best interest.

-Although the desire to have a baby feels all-encompassing, many patients have found (even though it feels counter intuitive) that taking a break can relieve a lot of pressure.
-Then, once you go back to treatment, you can re-enter feeling refreshed, with renewed hope.
+Although the desire to have a baby feels all-encompassing, many patients find (even though it feels counterintuitive) that taking a break can relieve a lot of pressure.
+Then, once you go back into treatment, you can re-enter feeling refreshed, with renewed hope and energy.